Today Is National Black Dog Day—Why You Should Adopt a Black Dog

 What is black dog syndrome?

-While the “syndrome” is more anecdotal than documented fact, some research backs it up: A 2002 studyopens in a new tab of shelter cats and dogs in California found that black fur negatively influenced adoption rates for both dogs and cats.
-The syndrome may be more present in some areas of the country (and the world) than others, though; a 2016 studyopens in a new tab of animal shelters in the Pacific Northwest, for example, didn’t find evidence of black dog syndrome.
+While the “syndrome” is more anecdotal than documented fact, there’s some research to back it up: A 2002 studyopens in new tab of shelter pets in California found that a black coat contributed to lower adoption rates for both dogs and cats.
+The syndrome may be more present in some areas of the country (and the world) than others, though; a 2016 studyopens in new tab of animal shelters in the Pacific Northwest, for example, found no evidence of black dog syndrome.

 Why are black dogs less likely to be adopted?